WilloIzCitron/yuukasport/README.md

 # Overview
-This is a live wallpaper of Yuuka (Track ver.). because lack of permission, they can took down either contribute if can! this will be supported on Lively(planned)
+This is a live wallpaper of Yuuka (Track ver.). because lack of permission, they can took down either contribute if can! this has been supported on Lively, check lively branch

 # How to
 If you want to develop and contribute in this project you can do this below: